Plan VMM installation

 Account and domain requirements

-When you install VMM, you need to configure the VMM service to use either the Local System account or a domain account.
+When you install VMM, you must configure the VMM service to use any one of the following accounts:

 Ensure the following before you prepare an account: